 Recently opened is the Marble Distilling Co.
 Luxury Inn & Lounge.
 Here you can taste their spirits in the sleek tasting room, sample some of their locally sourced cuisine or stay in one of their five, beautifully designed rooms in their Inn.
 150 Main St.

-Just out of town is a great new find, the Ironbridge Grill, located at the Ironbridge Golf Club.
+Just out of town is a great new find, the The Kitchen at Ironbridge, located at the Ironbridge Golf Club.
 Both are open to the public.
 The restaurant is open for lunch and dinner and has both indoor and outdoor dining.
 The terrace has wonderful views of the mountains and golf course.
 I enjoyed my dinner with local friends who go often.
 The manager and server were really excellent and so was the food.
 I loved my seared duck breast special, the pear and arugula salad and perfect Italian rosé.
 The walleye entree was also excellent.
 430 Ironbridge Drive.
 From Carbondale, go west on Rts.
 106/109, just south of Hwy 82 on Rt.
 133 near City Market.